mtumilowicz/kubernetes-workshop/README.txt

             * helps improve the performance and scalability of large clusters
                 * reducing load on etcd
 ## deploying workloads
+* are all controllers
+    * example: Deployment reads spec and creates a ReplicaSet
 * Deployment
     * steps
         ![alt text](img/deployment-steps.png)